simran2002/simran2002/README.md

 - 👋 Hi, I’m Simran
 - 👀 I’m a programming enthusiast and I code in Python.
+- I know HTML, CSS and JavaScript.
-I am currently learning C++, Java and PHP.
+I am currently learning C++, Java and DSA.
 I am looking forward to contribute in Open source projects.
 <!---
 simran2002/simran2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.